Diocese of Corpus Christi: 1900 to 1920

-1949 to 1990
+1920 to 1950

+Nussbaum resigned as bishop of Corpus Christi in 1920 due to poor health.In 1921, Emmanuel Ledvina of the Diocese of Indianapolis was appointed the second bishop of Corpus Christi by Pope Benedict XV.Ledvina in 1927 invited the Benedictine monks from the Subiaco Abbey in Arkansas to open a high school in Corpus Christi.
+The monks established Corpus Christi College in 1928.
+St. Patrick's Church was devastated by fire in 1938, prompting the diocese to plan the construction of a new cathedral.
+In 1940, Ledvina dedicated the new Corpus Christi Cathedral.

+Ledvina opened a new chancery office in 1947.
+Ledvina also became known for his efforts among Mexican-American Catholics in South Texas and for his opposition to the Ku Klux Klan.
+In 1936, Pope Pius XI named Mariano Garriga as coadjutor bishop in Corpus Christi to assist Ledvina.During his tenure, Ledvina increased the number of priests from 32 to 160, and erected over 50 churches, 53 mission chapels, and 47 rectories.

 After Ledvina retired for health reasons in 1949, Garriga automatically succeeded him as bishop of Corpus Christi.
 He was the first Texas native to be named bishop of a Texas diocese.

-During his 16-year tenure, Garriga founded a minor seminary in 1960 and established several parochial schools.
-Garriga died in 1965.
+1950 to 1970

+With the debt from the cathedral construction paid in full, Garriga in 1952 consecrated Corpus Christi Cathedral.In 1960, with Garriga's support, the Jesuits opened the Corpus Christi Minor Seminary, combining high school and college classes for boys looking to enter the priesthood.He also established several parochial schools in the diocese.
+Garriga also introduced interfaith gatherings and promoted ecumenicism.
+His final project was fundraising for a Chapel of Perpetual Adoration in Corpus Christi Cathedral.
+Garriga died in February 1965.

-On July 19, 1965, Bishop Thomas Joseph Drury of the Diocese of San Angelo was appointed bishop of Corpus Christi by Pope Paul VI.
-Earlier that month, the pope erected the Diocese of Brownsville, removing its territory from the Diocese of Corpus Christi.
+In July 1965, Bishop Thomas Joseph Drury of the Diocese of San Angelo was appointed bishop of Corpus Christi by Pope Paul VI.
+Earlier that month, the pope erected the Diocese of Brownsville,removing its territory from the Diocese of Corpus Christi.

 Drury expanded diocesan activities from two to thirty-two departments, including Catholic Charities, the Office of Catholic Schools, the Catholic Youth Organization, and the Department of Hispanic Affairs.
 Drury created a Diocesan Pastoral Council to advise him on current issues in the diocese.

-He also established a weekly newspaper, Texas Gulf Coast Register, in 1966; it was later known as Texas Gulf Coast Catholic.
-Today the newspaper is the official diocese newspaper called South Texas Catholic.
+Druy established a weekly diocesan newspaper, Texas Gulf Coast Register, in 1966.
+Today it is called the South Texas Catholic.Drury also started a diocesan mission to Arteaga in Coahuila State in Mexico.